mxsjoberg/md2website/posts/re-launching-my-stock-data-application-as-stockstack.md

-# Re-launching terminal.frozenfork as Stockstack
+# Re-launching my stock data application as Stockstack

 <mark>July 5, 2023</mark> by [Michael Sjöberg](/about.html)

-I recently launched my Yahoo Finance alternative previously named "Terminal" as Stockstack, available here: [trystockstack.com](https://www.trystockstack.com/).
+I recently re-launched my Yahoo Finance alternative previously named "Terminal" as Stockstack, available here: [trystockstack.com](https://www.trystockstack.com/).

 Stockstack is a slimmed down version of Terminal with a more narrow focus on distraction-free stock market data.
 The goal is to beat Yahoo Finance in data coverage and user experience.
 To hone in on this goal (and to reduce workload!), I removed several features, including portfolio tracker, batch requests, and query.